 of their parents.

-Because this event is part of the Harpur College 70th Birthday Celebration, we will also present the following awards:
+In honor of the Harpur College 70th birthday milestone, we will also present the following awards:

 Denise M. Cox ’80